ava-labs/subnet-evm/cmd/README.md

 	state.SetState(HelloWorldAddress, common.BytesToHash([]byte("storageKey")), common.BytesToHash(res))
 }
 ```
 We also see a `Verify()` function.
-I'm going to leave this as is for now.
+We can leave this as is for now.

 ``` go
 // Verify tries to verify HelloWorldConfig and returns an error accordingly.